Literary means of expressing trauma: silence and darkness in Dara Horn’s novel The World to Come

 https://doi.org/10.29107/rr2020.4.1

-Dara Horn, trauma, antysemityzm, cisza, ciemność
+Dara Horn, trauma, anti-Semitism, silence, darkness

-Lucyna Aleksandrowicz-Pędich - SWPS Uniwersytet Humanistycznospołeczny w Warszawie
+Lucyna Aleksandrowicz-Pędich, SWPS Uniwersytet Humanistycznospołeczny w Warszawie

-Profesor w Katedrze Anglistyki, SWPS Uniwersytet Humanistycznospołeczny w Warszawie.
-Specjalizuje się we współczesnej literaturze amerykańskiej, twórczości pisarzy pochodzenia żydowskiego oraz komunikacji międzykulturowej.
-Autorka m. in. książki "Mamory and Neighborhood: Poles and Poland in Jewish-American Fiction after World War Two" (2013) oraz redaktorka serii Studies in Jewish History and Memory w wydawnictwie Peter Lang.
+Profesor w Katedrze Anglistyki Uniwersytetu SWPS.
+Specjalizuje się w literaturze amerykańskiej, twórczości pisarzy pochodzenia żydowskiego i komunikacji międzykulturowej.
+Autorka m.in. książki "Memory and Neighborhood: Poles and Poland in Jewish American Fiction after World War Two" (2013) i redaktorka serii Studies in Jewish History and Memory w wydawnictwie Peter Lang.

 Assmann, Aleida.
 2011.
 Cultural Memory and Western Civilization: Functions, Media, Archives.
 Cambridge: Cambridge University Press.